 Promises that you will have your money within two weeks after signing a contract.
 The court approval process takes anywhere from 30 to 180 days, depending on the state.

 The fine print.
 Read the disclosure and know the terms of the deal before you sign a contract.
-For example: